 The Golden Age of King Midas

-Exhibition CatalogueUniversity of Pennsylvania Museum of Archaeology a
+Exhibition CatalogueUniversity of Pennsylvania Museum of Archaeology and Anthropology

 Gordion is frequently remembered as the location of an intricate knot ultimately cut by Alexander, but in antiquity it served as the center of the Phrygian kingdom that ruled much of Asia Minor during the early millennium B.C.E.
 The site lies approximately seventy kilometers southeast of Ankara in central Turkey, at the intersection of the great empires of the East (Assyrians, Babylonians, and Hittites) and the West (Greeks and Romans).
 Consequently, it occupied a strategic position on nearly all trade routes that linked the Mediterranean and the Near East.